 Mimi married shortly after she accepted Christ and soon became pregnant.
-Determined to raise her children in a wholesome atmosphere she began attending church weekly.
+Determined to raise her children in a wholesome atmosphere she attended church weekly.
 Her desire to sing found an outlet in the church choir.
 As she sought the Lord, the Holy Spirit gave her strength to release her worldly life.
 Once Mimi chose Christ as her only Lord, she never went back or even considered returning to her old life.

 The choir director discerned an anointing upon Mimi’s life and asked her to sing a solo.
-Mimi’s gift to minister through song became obvious as people wept and accepted Christ.
+Her gift to minister through song became obvious as people wept and accepted Christ.
 The director continued to assign solos to Mimi who grew increasingly confident God had called her to ministry.
 Her ministry expanded to include preaching when a scripture from Luke spoke to Mimi’s heart.

 “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
-He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free…”(Luke 4:18 niv).
+He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free…”(Luke 4:18 NIV).

 Mimi’s ministry expanded when Tony Dunn, an African-American, came to her mother’s house to practice singing “More Than Wonderful” with Mimi’s mother.
 Acclaimed gospel singers Sandi Patti and Larnelle Harris made the song a popular duet in the 1980’s.
 Her mother struggled to sing the higher notes and asked Mimi to try.
 From the first time Mimi and Tony sang together, they knew God would use them in ministry.
 For the next eight years, Mimi and Tony traveled regionally spreading the gospel and tearing down walls of prejudice in the church.